Skip to main content

 Exporting to Chile

-Chile is one of the most open economies in the world and has an Association Agreement with the EU that offers preferential or zero-tariff imports.
+Chile is one of the most open economies in the world and has an Association Agreement with the EU that offers preferential or zero tariff imports.
 Key markets include machinery, mining equipment, pharmaceuticals, automotive parts, and agri-technology.
-Schiphol operates direct cargo flights to Santiago (SCL) via KLM Cargo and LATAM Cargo.
-Cargo-to-cargo transit typically takes 14–18 hours.
+Schiphol offers direct cargo flights to Santiago (SCL) via KLM Cargo and LATAM Cargo.
+Cargo-to-cargo transit usually takes 14–18 hours.

 Customs & Regulations

-The Chilean Customs (Servicio Nacional de Aduanas) operates efficiently and relatively smoothly.
-Most shipments require a commercial invoice, packing list, and— for preferential clearance under the EU-Chile agreement— an EUR.1 or declarant statement.
+Chilean customs (Servicio Nacional de Aduanas) operate efficiently and relatively smoothly.
+For most shipments, a commercial invoice, packing list, and — for preferential clearance under the EU-Chile agreement — a EUR.1 or issuer’s declaration suffice.
 SAG (Servicio Agrícola y Ganadero) inspections apply for food and agricultural products.
-Medical equipment requires ISP registration.
+Medical devices require ISP registration.

 Practical Tips

-• Request an EUR.1 or declarant statement timely for preferential clearance— this can significantly reduce tariffs
+• Request a EUR.1 or issuer’s declaration in time for preferential clearance — this can significantly reduce tariffs

 • SAG phytosanitary requirements for wooden packaging (ISPM 15) are strictly enforced